 Architecture vision & development practices

 System Architect presents the vision of architecture.
-In addition, a senior development manager can introduce changes to development practices such as test automation, DevOps, continuous integration, or even continuous deployment to be implemented to the next IP.
+In addition, a senior development manager can introduce the technical changes to implement to the next IP:

 Planning context & lunch